-Tens of thousands of Australians have used Lite n' Easy over the 30 years it has been operating – to lose weight or simply for its convenience as a meal delivery service.
+Since its launch in 1986, tens of thousands of Australians have used Lite n' Easy to lose weight or simply for its convenience as a meal delivery service.

 It's no magic bullet.
 Lite n' Easy works on the evidence-based notion that energy (calorie/kilojoule) restriction helps to achieve weight loss.

-Before you start Lite n' Easy you fill in a short questionnaire which asks your age, gender, height, current weight and how much exercise you do, and Lite n' Easy then recommends one of three different meal plans – 1200, 1500 or 1800 calories per day (what's that in kilojoules?) based on your answers.
+Before starting Lite n' Easy you're asked whether your goal is weight loss, health or convenience.
+Then you fill in a short questionnaire which asks your age, gender, height, current weight and how much exercise you do, and Lite n' Easy then recommends one of three different meal plans – 1200, 1500 or 1800 calories per day (5021, 6276 or 7531 kilojoules) based on your answers.